We Have No Chance of Closing the Wealth Gaps in America Unless We Help Children Get the Right Start in the First Three Years of Life

 We also know from the Federal Reserve Bank data that when we look at those first three years and their impact on our life trajectories, the people who have a college degree in America have a net worth of about $243,000.
-We also know that the people who have a post graduate degree in America have an average net worth of $484,000, and we know that the people who dropped out of school from all groups have a net worth of $18,000.
+We also know that the people who have a post graduate degree in America have an average net worth of $484,000, and we know that the people who dropped out of school from all groups have a net worth as adults of $18,000.

 Those are very different numbers.

-We need to understand clearly and we need to accept intellectually that no one from any group has a chance or a hope or a possibility of either college graduation or a post college degree without having somehow had the experience of having the right and needed set of neuron connecting interactions happening in those first three years of their lives in order to make that learning possible.
+We need to understand clearly and we need to accept intellectually that no one from any group has a chance or a hope or a possibility of either college graduation or a post college degree without personally and individually having somehow had the direct experience of having the right and needed set of neuron connecting interactions happening in those first three years of their lives in order to make that learning possible.

 We need to be real and we need to be painfully honest with ourselves about that need and about that opportunity for each and every child.